RBNYC/PersoWebsite/README.md

-# PersoWebsite using only CSS and HTML
+# Presentation Website using only CSS and HTML

 https://rbnyc.github.io/perso-site1/